jessica1434-source/Private-Repository-Martin-Growth-Team/replit.md

 - Country-specific tabbed trend analysis

 **Routing & Navigation**
-- **Email-Based Authentication**: Users log in via Replit Auth with their email
+- **Self-Service Registration**: Users can register with any email via Replit Auth
-- Automatic role detection and routing based on manager profile:
+- **Onboarding Flow**: First-time users complete a simple onboarding form to enter their name
+- **Automatic Profile Creation**: New users are automatically created as 'manager' role
+- **Role-Based Routing**: After registration, users are automatically routed to their dashboard:
-  - Boss (role='boss'): Automatically routed to BossDashboard with full system access
+  - Boss (role='boss'): BossDashboard with full system access
-  - Supervisor (role='supervisor'): Routed to SupervisorDashboard with access to subordinate managers
+  - Supervisor (role='supervisor'): SupervisorDashboard with access to subordinate managers
-  - Manager (role='manager'): Routed to ManagerDashboard with access to assigned families
+  - Manager (role='manager'): ManagerDashboard with access to personally assigned families
-- First-time login automatically links user account to manager profile via email matching
+- **Role Promotion**: Boss users can manually upgrade managers to supervisor or boss roles (future feature)

 ### Backend Architecture